-If not, and you have stumbled across this journal by chance, and would like to read some How to Train Your Dragon fanfiction, here is the summary and two hyperlinks to the same story.
+If not, and you have stumbled across this journal by chance, and would like to read some How to Train Your Dragon fanfiction, here is the summary and three hyperlinks to the same story.

 Canon-divergent: 20 years after Chief Stoick’s wife and son were lost in a dragon raid, the Vikings of Berk shoot down a Night Fury…and its rider, a feral youth who believes he is a dragon.

-On Archive of Our Own: archiveofourown.org/works/1912…
+On Archive of Our Own;

 This is the order I like them in, and the order I listen to them in while I'm writing, but it's not the order they were suggested in.
 If I have moved your song of choice away from where you believe it belongs, I don't mind what order you put them in.
-All links are to YouTube and I have tried to connect you to videos with the lyrics included, in case you are like me and absolutely have to know the lyrics to any song you listen to.
+All links are to YouTube and, when possible, I have tried to connect you to videos with the lyrics included, in case you are like me and absolutely have to know the lyrics to any song you listen to.

 1. Chapter One: Theme for 'Nightfall': "Skyfall" - Adele

 2. Chapter Two: Castaways: "Long, Long Way from Home" – Foreigner